PrincetonACM/princetonacm.github.io/officers/2018-2019/index.md

 **Tech:** David Wu '19
 <img src="/images/2018-2019/davidwu.jpg">
-David Wu ('19) is an MAE major specializing in existential crises planning to get a certificate in Applications of Computing.
+David Wu ('19) is an MAE major specializing in existential crises.
 He believes in technology's ability to empower everyone and hopes ACM can bring more people into its community.
 He is from Charlotte, NC and enjoys annoying people in his co-op and wandering around abandoned churches.
-He is an Army ROTC cadet and Chore Manager at the Scullery Food Co-op.
+He is an Army ROTC cadet and Chore Manager at <a href="https://www.scullycoop.com">Scully Co-op</a>.

 <hr>